U

 What is the Personal Allowance taper?

 If your income exceeds £100,000, your Personal Allowance is reduced by £1 for every £2 of income above that threshold.
-This means your allowance reaches zero at £125,140, creating an effective 60% marginal tax rate in that income band.
+This means your allowance reaches zero at £125,140, creating an effective 60% marginal tax rate between £100,000 and £125,140 — sometimes called the "60% tax trap".

 Are Scottish income tax rates different?

 Yes.
-Scotland sets its own income tax rates and bands.
-For 2025/26, Scotland has six bands: Starter (19%), Basic (20%), Intermediate (21%), Higher (42%), Advanced (45%), and Top (48%).
-The thresholds differ from England/Wales/NI.
+Scotland sets its own income tax rates and bands under powers devolved by the Scotland Act 2016.
+For 2025/26 there are six bands: Starter (19%), Basic (20%), Intermediate (21%), Higher (42%), Advanced (45%), and Top (48%).
+The Scottish Government sets thresholds annually — see Scottish income tax rates.

 What is Marriage Allowance?